robotsushi/HighCharts.Symbols/README.md

 Adds a 4,5,6, and 10 point star symbols to Highcharts, also includes a cross symbol.

-Simplay reference the symbols.js file and use any of the following new symbol on your highcharts chart:
+Simply reference the symbols.js file and use any of the following new symbol on your highcharts chart:

 * FourPointStar
 * FivePointStar